amazon-archives/amazon-ecs-interstella-workshop/workshop3/readme.md

 ### Lab 1 - Offload the application build from your dev machine

 In this lab, you will start the process of automating the entire software delivery process.
-The first step we're going to take is to automate the Docker container builds and push the container image into the EC2 Container Registry.
+The first step we're going to take is to automate the Docker container builds and push the container image into the Elastic Container Registry.
 This will allow you to develop and not have to worry too much about build resources.
 We will use AWS CodeCommit and AWS CodeBuild to automate this process.

 We've already separated the code in the application, but it's time to move the code out of the monolith repo so we can work on it quicker.
 As part of the bootstrap process, CloudFormation has already created an AWS CodeCommit repository for you.
 It will be called EnvironmentName-iridium.
 We'll use this repository to break apart the iridium microservice code from the monolith.